Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 * The run should be done across variants and models.

 ### 14.3 Public Demo Requirements (Per milestone)

-**TODO:** do we still plan to do any public demos????
-**RESPONSE** yes, we can include them as part of our progerss updates on the Water Cooler or Forum posts.

 * Live demo showing: